Suddenly, Last Summer (film): Production

 Clift found filming the long scenes exhausting and had to have his longest scene shot in multiple takes, one or two lines at a time.
 Clift's shaky performance reportedly led director Joseph Mankiewicz to ask Spiegel several times to have the actor dropped.
 It also has been stated that Mankiewicz had mistreated Clift on set, drawing the ire of Katharine Hepburn who had grown sympathetic toward him.
 However, editor William Hornbeck and cinematographer Jack Hildyard disputed that Mankiewicz supported Clift while filming his scenes.
-Hepburn was even upset when Mankiewicz decided to film a close-up shot of her hands, having them appear old and witherly, by removing the diffusion lenses.
+Hepburn was also upset when Mankiewicz decided to film a closeup shot of her hands, having them appear old and withered, by removing the diffusion lenses.
 Mankiewicz explained, "I wanted her suddenly to look old.
 In other words, the destruction of the legend about Sebastian, her son, destroyed the illusion of youth.
 I think Kate sensed what Jack [Hildyard] and I were up, and she didn't like what I was doing."

-On the last day of filming her scenes, Hepburn inquired Mankiewicz to confirm that her services were no longer required.
+On the last day of filming her scenes, Hepburn asked Mankiewicz to confirm that her services were no longer required.
 When Mankiewicz did, Hepburn approached him and spat in his face.
 Sources differ as to whether she also spat in Sam Spiegel's face.
 According to one biography, Hepburn marched into Spiegel's office and harshly said, "You're just a pig in a silk suit who send flowers!"
 She spat on the office floor and left.

 Problems beset the film's musical score as well.
 Malcolm Arnold originally was retained to work on it, but he apparently found certain aspects of the story so disturbing that he withdrew from the project after composing only the main themes.
 Buxton Orr completed the score.